-Customizing Your iOS Simulator Experience with Xcode Schemes
+Customizing Your Simulator Experience with Xcode Schemes

 In the main pane, click Options.